Get an annual AARP membership for only $9. Offer ends 12/11.

 Please enter a valid zip

 Choosing the right senior living option can be challenging for any family.
 But, it becomes even more difficult if you’re looking for a facility that caters to those who speak a language other than English.
-Fortunately, language-specific senior living communities, also called affinity group communities, can help older adults overcome language barriers.
+Fortunately, language-specific senior living communities, AKA affinity group communities, can help older adults overcome language barriers.
 Some senior living communities in America cater to Chinese seniors by offering familiar cuisine, cultural activities, and bilingual staff members.
+Below, we’ll explore the benefits of Chinese-speaking senior living communities and tips for finding a facility near you.

 What Is Chinese-Speaking Senior Living?

 While many Chinese families choose to take care of their elders at home, there are plenty of circumstances when that is not possible or practical.
-In fact, the number of Asian senior living facilities is actually increasing because of a growing need for them.
-Older Chinese Americans can benefit from a facility that adheres to their values, language, and other cultural aspects that make daily life that much easier.
+In fact, the number of Asian senior living facilities is increasing because of a growing need for them.
+Older Chinese Americans can benefit from a facility that adheres to their values, language, and other cultural aspects that make daily life much easier.
 This can become crucial when you are talking about health-related issues that can be exacerbated by stressful or uncomfortable living conditions.

 Common features of Chinese senior living communities include: